-After applying the relevant law to the information and representations submitted, we rule that each Master Fund's method of making section 704(c) allocations, including reverse allocations, for its partners (including any new partners) who invest in that Master Fund is a reasonable method within the meaning of section 1.704-3(a)(1), and is permitted by the Commissioner under section 1.704-3(e)(4)(iii), provided that: (i) a contribution or revaluation of property and the corresponding allocation of tax items with respect to the property are not made with a view to shifting the tax consequences of built-in gain or loss among the partnership in a manner that substantially reduces the present value of the partners' aggregate tax liability; (ii) the partner is registered as an open-end management company under the 1940 Act and is a Qualified Contributor; and (iii) to the extent a Master Fund relies on this ruling with respect to the contribution, that Master Fund will document any such contribution on its tax return filed subsequent to the contribution.
+After applying the relevant law to the information and representations submitted, we rule that each Master Trust's method of making § 704(c) allocations, including reverse allocations, for new partners who invest in that Master Trust is a reasonable method within the meaning of § 1.704-3(a)(1), and is permitted by the Commissioner under § 1.704-3(e)(4)(iii), provided that: (i) a contribution or revaluation of property and the corresponding allocation of tax items with respect to the property are not made with a view to shifting the tax consequences of built-in gain or loss among the partnership in a manner that substantially reduces the present value of the partners' aggregate tax liability; (ii) the partner is registered as an open-end management company under the 1940 Act and is a Qualified Contributor; and (iii) to the extent a Master Trust relies on this ruling with respect to the contribution, that Master Trust will document any such contribution on its tax return filed subsequent to the contribution.

+This ruling is limited to the Master Trusts and the Initial Feeder Funds.
 Except as specifically ruled upon above, we express no opinion on the federal tax consequences of the transactions described above under any other provisions of the Code and regulations or on the tax treatment of any conditions existing at the time of, or effects resulting from, any transaction(s) that are not specifically covered by the above rulings.

-No opinion is expressed concerning whether the Feeder Funds qualify as RICs taxable under subchapter M, part I.
+No opinion is expressed concerning whether the Initial Feeder Funds qualify as RICs taxable under subchapter M, part I.